June 12, 2018

-Dr. Horowitz, a health educator, formerly was a senior scientist at the National Institute of Dental and Craniofacial Health (NIDCR), National Institutes of Health (NIH).
+About this seminar: Dr. Alice Horowitz, a health educator, formerly was a senior scientist, National Institute of Dental and Craniofacial Health (NIDCR), National Institutes of Health (NIH).
 Dr. Horowitz has extensive work in dental caries prevention and early detection.
 While at the NIDCR she organized the Consensus Development Conference, on Pit and Fissure Sealants and co-organized one on Dental Caries Diagnosis and Management.

 Dr. Horowitz was instrumental in initiating the need to address health literacy in dentistry and was one of the authors of the first NIH Program Announcement addressing health literacy.
 She organized the NIDCR’s workshop on oral health literacy and co-authored the resultant findings.
 Currently she is a Co-Chair of the Education/health literacy Sub-Committee of the Maryland Dental Action Coalition, a group commissioned by Maryland’s Secretary of Health and Mental Hygiene, John Colmers following the tragic and untimely death of Deamonte Driver, a 12-year-old boy who died in 2007 because of an untreated dental infection.
 She serves as the PI of a statewide oral health literacy needs assessment study.